 Your child can say to the teacher: “I know how to write a five-paragraph essay.
 But I’m having a hard time with handwriting.
 Are there ways I can show you my ideas without using handwriting?
-For example, could I type it or use a
+For example, could I type it or use a text-to-speech program?”

 Your child can say to you or the IEP team: “Can we talk about